alttch/atasker/doc/supervisor.rst

 Poll delay is a delay (in seconds), which is used by task queue manager, in :doc:`workers<workers>` and some other methods like *start/stop*.

-Lower poll delay = higher CPU usage, higher poll delay = faster reaction time.
+Lower poll delay = higher CPU usage, higher poll delay = lower reaction time.

 Default poll delay is 0.1 second.
 Can be changed with: